EU facing three more years of Kaczyński-ism

 Already a member?

-Both appealed to the nine other candidates who also ran to back them instead in a run-off vote on 12 July.
+Both appealed to the nine other candidates, who also ran, to back them instead in a run-off vote on 12 July.

 And with turnout at a sky-high 64 percent, Polish society was seized by the political battle.

-But with Duda commanding a more than 10-point lead, as well as ongoing support by state media, few think Trzaskowski can catch up in just two weeks.
+But with Duda commanding a more than 10-point lead, as well as ongoing support by state media, few think Trzaskowski can catch him in just two weeks.

 That would mean five more years of a PiS presidency and, at least, three more years of PiS government, until the next parliamentary election in 2023.